renarsaar/Media-Player/README.md

 ## General info

 This is a Media/Music Player made using React.js.
-The main purpose of this project was to work with different API's and practice React.
+The main purpose of this project was to work with different API's and practice React/Redux.

 ## Technologies

 Project is created with:

 - React
+- Redux
 - Sass
 - Youtube Data v3 Api
 - Deezer Music Api

 ## File Structure:

 File structure of this project.
+Data is coming from Redux store

 ```
 |-- src
+|   |-- actions
+|       |-- index.js
-|   |-- components
+|       |-- types.js
 |   |-- apis
 |       |-- deezer.js
 |       |-- videos.js
+|   |-- components
 |       |-- App.js
 |       |-- MusicPlayer.js
 |       |-- SearchBar.js